pyupio/safety/SLA.md

 ### Initial Acknowledgment
 * Automated Reply: Upon submission of a new issue, an automated response is sent within minutes via GitHub Actions.
 ### First Human Response
-* Response Time: A member of our team will respond within 24-48 hours to acknowledge the issue and provide initial feedback or request further information if necessary.
+* Response Time: A member of our team will aim to respond within 24-48 hours to acknowledge the issue and provide initial feedback or request further information if necessary.
 ### Bug Triage
-* Triage Time: Issues will be triaged within 72 hours to classify them appropriately (e.g., bugs, feature requests, questions).
+* Triage Time: We will aim to triage within 72 hours to classify them appropriately (e.g., bugs, feature requests, questions).

 ## Resolution Time
 Goals: While we strive to meet these resolution times, they are goals and not hard promises.
 We will do our best to resolve:
-* Critical Bugs: Within 1 week.
+* Critical Bugs: Within 5 business days.
-* High-Priority Bugs: Within 2 weeks.
+* High-Priority Bugs: Within 10 business days.
-* Medium-Priority Bugs: Within 1 month.
+* Medium-Priority Bugs: Within 20 business days.
-* Low-Priority Bugs: Within 2 months.
+* Low-Priority Bugs: Within 40 business days.
 * Enhancements: Scheduled based on the project roadmap.

 ## Priority Levels